 Gum graft failure can result from lack of proper care, so be sure to stay current with your dental checkups.
 The chance of experiencing gum graft failure are drastically reduced if you maintain a proper routine of dental hygiene and refrain from smoking.

 Gum grafts are covered by most dental insurance plans.
 So, you only have to pay a small portion of the cost.
 If you don’t have insurance, the out-of-pocket cost varies based on how much work is needed.
 Our qualified dentists can discuss alternatives with you.

 If you’re experiencing gum recession, call the leading dental expert in the Yonkers.
 He has the knowledge and expertise to ease you through the best gum treatment for your individual issues.
 Your oral health and your appearance matter, which is why you’re fortunate to have found a dentist who does both.

 Do you have any questions about the gum graft procedure?
 Would you like to schedule an appointment with the top-rated dentist and periodontist of Park Avenue Smiles?
-Please contact our dental center for consultation with the gum graft specialist.
+Please contact our dental center for a consultation with the gum graft specialist.